mvbasov/OMN/app/src/main/assets/md/default/Help_legacy.md

 ```
 All other pages and files are you own files and never been touched by programm without your intention.

-If Pelican CMS header meta information 'modified' exists on page it updated automaticaly after editor call and page modified.
+If Pelican CMS header meta information ```modified``` exists on page it updated automaticaly after editor call and page modified.

 - - -

 <a id="btn-desc" />
 ### Action buttons description

-You can place any button buttons on any place of your pages by copy/paste button code.
+You can place any button buttons on any place of your pages by copy/paste button code. _At default pages buttons able to modify pages not function but you able to do it from page header if you wish._

 #### <button onclick="BLOCK_Android.editButtonCallback(PFN)"> &#x270e; </button> "Edit"